-Last one… Any advice you would give to newcomers would like to breed Cesky Terriers or just get involved in dog breeding?
+Last one… Any advice you would give to newcomers who would like to breed Cesky Terriers or just get involved in dog breeding?

-With rare breeds it is important to establish some good connections with successful breeders and gain their trust, advice and support.
+With rare breeds, it is important to establish some good connections with successful breeders and gain their trust, advice, and support.
 This is not just a local effort but a global one.

 Plan to visit other countries and go to shows.
 Meet the breeders and ask for their advice and assistance.
 Getting to know people face to face will increase your likelihood of obtaining good breeding stock and establishing life long friendships in the breed.